ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 [Back to top](#top)

-The ForgeRock example is located under `/iOS-AppAuth/iOS-AppAuth-IDM`.
+The ForgeRock platform provides server ingredients for setting up OAuth 2.0 flows: [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) plays the role of the [OpenID Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) and [ForgeRock Identity Management](https://www.forgerock.com/platform/identity-management) may serve as the [Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1).
+The easiest way to see it in action is setting up and running the [ForgeRock platform tailored for OAuth 2.0 development](https://github.com/ForgeRock/forgeops-init/tree/master/6.5/oauth2/development).
+With this environment in place, you will be able to evaluate a more advanced iOS OAuth 2.0 client built by following the same principles as the basic application described above and, in fact, having the latter used as the starting point.
+The complete example could be found at [https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-IDM](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-IDM).
 A [short video](https://forgerock.wistia.com/medias/3dft2ndyvh) demonstrates the app running on an iOS simulator.

-In this example [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) plays the role of the [OpenID Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (OP).
-[ForgeRock Identity Management](https://www.forgerock.com/platform/identity-management) serves as the [Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1) (RS).
-The example assumes an instance of the [ForgeRock platform tailored for OAuth 2.0 development](https://github.com/ForgeRock/forgeops-init/tree/master/7.0/oauth2/development) running locally (i.e. within [Minikube](https://kubernetes.io/docs/setup/minikube/)).
+This example assumes an instance of the ForgeRock platform running locally (i.e. within [Minikube](https://kubernetes.io/docs/setup/minikube/)).

+> Currently, all references are given to the [6.5](https://github.com/ForgeRock/forgeops-init/tree/master/6.5/oauth2/development) release of the ForgeRock platform and the sample code expects the 6.5 version as well.

 ### Prerequisites

-0. Install and run the [ForgeRock Platform sample](https://github.com/ForgeRock/forgeops-init/tree/master/7.0/oauth2/development)
+0. Install and run the [ForgeRock Platform sample](https://github.com/ForgeRock/forgeops-init/tree/master/6.5/oauth2/development)

 ### Installing and running the application